Walibi Rhone-Alpes

 In 1998, the park changed hands once again when it was bought by Six Flags as part of the American company's international expansion.

 Like its sister parks in Belgium and Holland, the park began to go down a more themed route in the 2010s.
 Despite being a smaller park, the park still received regular investments, including two roller coasters, Timber (anchoring a farm-themed area) and Mystic (anchoring a horror retheme of the front right of the park).
-The water park closed with the park after the 2019 season and will be replaced by Exotic Land for the 2022 season.
+The water park closed with the park after the 2019 season and was replaced by the themed area Exotic Land for the 2022 season.

 You might be interested